vbaconnet-ledger/developer-portal/_docs/nano-app/documentation-requirements.md

 Documentation is important for the Approval of your app, as your app will not be released without it.

-It is required for third party teams to provide and host a complete tutorial that will guide users before the app is released on the Ledger Manager.
-Here are guidelines for writing such documentation and it should be followed very carefully.
+It is required for third party teams to provide and host a complete tutorial for users before the app is released on the Ledger Manager.
+Here are the rules for writing this documentation and it should be followed very carefully.

 <!--  -->
 {% include alert.html style="important" text="Without approval of your documentation, your app will not be released." %}